 - Providing community outreach

 Megan Price serves as the Multi-Disciplinary Team (MDT) Coordinator and victim advocate.
 As MDT Coordinator, Megan facilitates bi-weekly meetings where cases of child sexual abuse and serious child physical abuse are discussed.
-Representatives from the Prosecutor’s Office, the Division of Children Permanency and Placement (DCPP) and the CARES Institute at Rowan SOM, conference cases for the dual purpose of expediting appropriate services to the victim and non-offending parent or caretaker and improving the prosecution of these difficult cases by gathering information from all agencies involved.
+Representatives from the Prosecutor’s Office, Child Protection and Permanency (CP&P), and the CARES Institute at Rowan SOM, conference cases for the dual purpose of expediting appropriate services to the victim and non-offending parent or caretaker and improving the prosecution of these difficult cases by gathering information from all agencies involved.

 Megan provides direct service to victims of child physical abuse, child sexual abuse and neglect and their non-offending parent or caretaker, including court accompaniment, advocacy and referrals to appropriate medical, counseling and victim compensation agencies.
 In addition, she provides community outreach and training to groups of parents, teachers and students regarding child abuse.